-206.3.1.4 PROFESSOR
+205.3.1.4 Professor

 The rank of Professor is reserved for those who have reached the top of their profession.
 In order to be promoted to the rank of Professor, it shall be necessary for a candidate to demonstrate excellence in two of three areas evaluated (teaching, research and service).
-Good effort and accomplishment must be demonstrated in the third area

-A faculty member without a terminal degree may be considered for promotion to full professor if he/she demonstrates excellence in the areas of teaching, service and research.
+Good effort and accomplishment must be demonstrated in the third area.
+A faculty member without a terminal degree may be considered for promotion to full professor if he/she demonstrates excellence in the areas of teaching, service and research and meets the requirements of their department's Performance Standards.